tummatonzgun/WebApp/Webapp/python-executor-app/README.md

    python src/app.py
    ```

-4. Open your web browser and navigate to `http://127.0.0.1:5000` to access the application.
+4. Open your web browser and navigate to `http://127.0.0.1:80` or IP  to access the application.

 ## Usage